Eugenio Hernández Flores

 Eugenio Javier Hernández Flores (born October 17, 1959) is a Mexican politician affiliated with the Institutional Revolutionary Party (PRI).
-He was the mayor of Ciudad Victoria from 2001 to 2004 and governor of Tamaulipas from 2004 to 2010, and was also a federal deputy in 2000–2001 and coordinator of the Financial Committee of Tomás Yarrington during his campaign.
+He was the mayor of Ciudad Victoria from 2001 to 2004 and governor of Tamaulipas from 2004 to 2010, a federal deputy from 2000 to 2001, and a coordinator of the Financial Committee of Tomás Yarrington during his campaign.
 On May 27, 2015, he was indicted on charges of money laundering alongside his brother-in-law Óscar Gómez Guerra by the United States Department of Justice (USDOJ).

 Personal life

 Born in Ciudad Victoria, Tamaulipas, Hernández Flores is the fourth child of Eugenio Hernández Balboa and Susana Flores Fernández.
 He studied civil engineering at the Monterrey Institute of Technology and Higher Education.
 He is married to Adriana González de Hernández with whom he has four children.
 In his early professional life he worked in the construction industry, where he became president of the Chamber of the Mexican Construction Industry and president of the municipal Water and Sewer System Commission.